billionairevaibhav/Amazon-Fine-Food-Review/README.md

  2. Used both Grid Search with random 30 points for getting the best max_depth
  3. Evaluated the test data on various performance metrics like accuracy, f1-score, precision, recall,etc. also plotted Confusion matrix using seaborne
  4. Plotted feature importance recieved from the decision tree classifier

+## Conclusions:

+1. BOW Featurization(max_depth=8) gave the best results with accuracy of 85.8% and F1-score of 0.858.
+2. Decision Trees on BOW and tfidf would have taken forever if had taken all the dimensions as it had huge dimension and hence tried with max 8 as max_depth